croddy1/roddy_colin_spring2017/final/readme.md

 As you can see, China has had a staggering increase in emissions over 43 years and shows no signs of stopping.

 I also wanted to see which countries were currently producing the most greenhouse gases around the world.
 You can find a graph of all emissions [here](analysis/ana_5/topEmissions.png) and the total emissions of the top five contributors since 1970, below.
-Although the US is one of the top contributors, it's to see the total emissions are declining.
+Although the US is one of the top contributors, it's good to see the total emissions are declining.

 <img src="analysis/ana_5/topEmsPlot.png" width="600">